Punya is not your average app

 This app is inspired by MatchApp, where requests for resources are met with the availability of those resources.
 Consider this resource match-making scenario: Alice lives in New York City.
 After Hurricane Sandy hits, Alice wants to help people in need.
 Bob has been affected by the crisis.
 Both Bob, the requestor, and Alice, the donator, can place the donation and request for items within our app as shown in the figure below.
 They can also view/edit/remove recent list of their activities as shown in (c).
 Alice chooses to donate water, so she checks up all the people within a 3 miles radius of her location who are in need of water on a map as shown in (e).
 Bob had previously requested water by using our app (d).
 Alice selects Bob from the list of people in need.
 Alice and Bob can message directly with each other to arrange the exchange.On his way to the grocery store, after a severe hurricane, Joe noticed many parts around his community are in bad conditions.
 For example, fallen trees are blocking the road and some can be dangerous for the pedestrians.
 With our WeReport app, he could take either a picture or a video of the scene.
 He decides to take a picture of the road, by adding a ``tag'' and a ``description'' to the image as shown in (f) in the figure above.

-In this tutorial, we will show you how to use our featured app, WeReport.
-WeRerepot is an crowdsource app that allows its users to voluntarily generate short reports about what's happening nearby.
+In these videos, we will show you how to create and use our featured app, WeReport.
+WeReport is an crowdsource app that allows its users to voluntarily generate short reports about what's happening nearby.
 The report can contain a photo taken by the user and a short description describing what is going on.
 On the other hand, a user can also subscribe to the topics of events that they are interested.
 Whenever an event was reported by the crowd, those who subscribe to a specific topic that matched the event will receive an alert through push notificaitons according to their current location.
 For example, if a voluntary relief worker wants to know when there are power outage reported in the community and offer helps just in time.

 Furthermore, you will also learn how to modify WeReport app to meet your needs.
 Maybe you want to build a traffic accident report app, or maybe you want to build an app that reports live events happening in a country fair!
 With a few changes in the blocks, you can have your own app!